 - Appeal and pre-hearing discovery rights in arbitration are very limited.

-Brokers/Agents can make available to customers and clients copies of the Arbitration FAQ as well as the NCDS Rules and fee schedule to assist in making the decision whether to consent to arbitration for resolution of disputes over property condition.
+Brokers/Agents can make available to customers and clients copies of the Arbitration FAQ to assist in making the decision whether to consent to arbitration for resolution of disputes over property condition.

 The arbitration option should be presented to buyers and sellers as soon as possible to give them ample time to consult an attorney, but the Agreement must be executed at the time of the purchase agreement to be valid.
 Copies of the NCDS Rules governing the program can be made available to the parties at or before that time to assist them in making a proper determination for themselves.
 The MNR standardized purchase agreement contains signature lines for the parties' acknowledgment of receipt of the Agreement form; however this signature line does not in any way bind a party to arbitration - only the Agreement does so.
 Agents should become familiar with the NCDS system, and be aware of whether their office has a policy relating to arbitration.